thegricean/TDTlite/README.md

 The TGrep2 Database Tools (lite) are a collection of (mostly perl, and some python, and some shell) scripts that allow you to extract data from large corpora (if you already have the corpora in a tgrep2able format) and combine the output into a comprehensive database in a format suitable for importing into your favorite statistical analysis program.
 These tools are still very much underdocumented, but see the user manual in `docs` for more information, or get in touch via email: `jdegen@stanford.edu`

-These scripts were written for the most part by [T. Florian Jaeger](http://www.bcs.rochester.edu/people/fjaeger/) (University of Rochester) in the early 2000s.
-Later, Neal Snider (Nuance Communications), Austin Frank (Riot Games), and [Judith Degen](https://sites.google.com/site/judithdegen/) (Stanford University) began contributing.
+These scripts were written for the most part by [T. Florian Jaeger](http://www.bcs.rochester.edu/people/fjaeger/) (University of Rochester) with later contributions by Neal Snider (Nuance Communications) and Austin Frank (Riot Games).
+Documentation and integration into one tool suite was provided by [Judith Degen](https://sites.google.com/site/judithdegen/) (Stanford University).

 ## Getting started